eea/CLCplus_Production_System/README.md

 within the 'section' namespace, the retrieval of the products is within the 'products' section of the API.

-#### 4. Airflow
+### 4. Airflow

 Apache Airflow is a workflow management platform and is used to create data pipelines.
 This repository provides the configuratin of the airflow instance and the Airflow workers.

-#### 5. Airflow DAGs
+### 5. Airflow DAGs

 This section contains the source codes of the Airflow Directed Acyclic Graphs (DAGs).
 A DAG (Directed Acyclic Graph) is the core concept of Airflow, collecting Tasks together, organized with dependencies and relationships to say how they should run.
 To put it in a nutshell, a DAG is a Python based workflow description while each Task within this workflow can be a containerized application (Docker), a Bash Command or simply a Python function.

-#### 6. Database
+### 6. Database

 Any modern backend solution needs a storage system to store data whilst processing particular tasks.
 As spatial information will be processed in the project, the tool chosen was a PostgreSQL database server with its extension PostGIS for spatial operations.
 A relational database model is required to persist the processed information in a structured manner.
 This directory provides database DDL files and database models.

-#### 7. Monitoring & Logging
+### 7. Monitoring & Logging

 The system monitoring is based on the Grafana software.
 Grafana is a multi-platform analytics and visualization tool.
 It provides charts, graphs, metrics, logs, traces and for monitoring the health state of a system.

 The logging module is used to log and monitor all relevant messages of the backbone processing system.
 The moduel T module supports different log levels (INGO, WARNING, ERROR).
 It's written in Python and the module architecture is based on a message queueing system (RabbitMQ).

-#### 8. Additional Python Modules
+### 8. Additional Python Modules

 The system architecture also includes helper functions and modules to avoid duplicated code and a modular microservice infrastructure.
 The modules are:

-* <u>Vault Module</u>
+* **Vault Module**:
   The vault module is used to interact with the Vault Secrets Management Backend.

-* <u>Database Module</u>
+* **Database Module**:
   This module allows every interaction with a database.
 This includes reading, writing and updating rows, but also much more.

-* <u>Keycloack Module</u>
+* **Keycloack Module**:
 The Keycloak Module is used to interact with Keycloak for Identiy and Access Management.

 #### 9. System Components (third party software licenses)

 List of all software modules and their licence models.